jsflot/DNA/DNA.md

 # Theory ![DNA](images/icon2.png)
 DNA is complexed with proteins and protected from the outside by the lipid membrane of the cell (and/or nucleus).
 To break down these barriers we can make use of common household compounds and basic chemistry.
 Strawberries have a high DNA content (octoploid DNA) which makes them ideal for this application.
-The
+Cells are first liberated from the strawberry tissue by mashing (homogenization).
+A detergent (dishsoap) then breaks down the cell membrane, releasing the DNA.
+A solution of salt allows the negatively charged DNA to solubilize.
+Removing the cell debris isolates the DNA solution.
+Alcohol added to this solution allows the DNA to precipitate out.

 # Materials ![DNA](images/icon.png)
 **Chemicals**